CI/CD with Webhook

 high entropy value.

-The 1st hook definition calls the command webhook-pull-all-gitlab
+The 1st hook definition calls the command webhook-pull-all-gitlab without arguments.

 The command pulls the latest version of all the docker images that are on the server.